tjomson/pcpp/week01/solutions.md

 ## 2

 We ensure that only one thread can access the critical section at a time using the locks.
 Inside the critical section, we also check whether the max number of people has been reached before incrementing.

+# E1.4

+## 1

+A website that accesses an API fall under Goetz' "convenience", because it splits the tasks between two applications.
+This does not apply to "hidden" in the notes, as the website can not work as if it has sole ownership without the API.